 When breathing underwater, it is recommended that you take long and deep breaths.
 If you exhale too quickly, then not all of the oxygen will have been extracted by the lungs and there will be wastage.
 Rapid breathing will cause your air consumption rate to skyrocket, and this decreases your bottom time.

 Since a standard scuba regulator has an open-circuit design instead of a closed-circuit design, what this means is that exhaled air is vented out into the water.
 There will be many bubbles and it will be somewhat noisy.
 However, once you’ve gotten used to the air and how noisy it is to exhale, then you’ll find breathing with a scuba regulator to be as normal as regulator breathing.
 Nothing scary about it.

 So now you know how a regulator helps you breathe underwater, however a new question arises: what happens if the regulator breaks?

 A scuba regulator has many key components.
 You don’t necessarily need to know how they work, but what you do need to know is that the regulator is designed to stick open if it malfunctions, causing air to flow out.

 The reason for this design is so that you can at least still get air instead of suddenly being cut off from your supply.
-However, the problem is that a free-flowing regulator is running out of air quickly, and the fear of it happening is a source of stress for some divers.
+However, the problem is that a free-flowing regulator is leaking air quickly, and the fear of it happening is a diver’s worst nightmare.